New Smyrna Beach, Florida: Culture

 Named one of "America's Top Small Cities for the Arts", New Smyrna Beach is home to the Atlantic Center for the Arts, an artists-in-residence community and educational facility, the Harris House, the Little Theatre, and a gallery of fine arts, Arts on Douglas.

-Arts shows featuring visual and performing arts occur throughout the year.
+Popular amongst tourists, roosters roam the main street of the city, Flagler Avenue.
+They are thought to be a result of abandonment by locals (as only hens are permitted for personal use).

 The New Smyrna Speedway is a half-mile paved racetrack opened in 1967 that currently hosts the ARCA Menards Series East, NASCAR Whelen Modified Tour, Southern Super Series and World Series of Asphalt Stock Car Racing.

 Shark attacks

 According to the International Shark Attack File maintained by the University of Florida, in 2007, Volusia County had more confirmed shark bites than any other region in the world.
 Experts from the university have referred to the county as having the "dubious distinction as the world's shark-bite capital".
 The trend continued in 2008, when the town broke its own record, with 24 shark bites.
 An Orlando Sentinel photographer shot a picture of a four-foot spinner shark jumping over a surfer, a reversal of "jumping the shark".

 Sharks bit three different surfers on September 18, 2016, in the span of a few hours at the same beach.
 Very few of the shark bites are fatal.
+In July 2024, two men and a 14-year-old boy were bitten in three separate attacks in less than one week.

 Government

+The City of New Smyrna Beach operates under a commission-manager government.
+The mayor is independently elected citywide, in non-partisan elections, every two years.
+The city commission consists of four members, representing specific districts, elected to four-year terms in non-partisan elections.